 Devotees of classic Nacho Cheese flavor Doritos® know deep in their hearts that this is no ordinary snack food.
-Networx's editor Chaya Goodman Kurtz, a former Doritos® hound of some repute, accurately describes this sensory alchemy as “a complex balance of flavors — salty, umami, bitter, sweet, sour — all at once.”
+Networx's former editor Chaya Kurtz accurately describes this sensory alchemy as “a complex balance of flavors — salty, umami, bitter, sweet, sour — all at once.”
 As a long-time fan of classic Nacho Cheese Doritos® myself (I consider the spinoff versions to be unnecessary meddling with greatness), I have undertaken this challenge with both reverence and trepidation.
 Is it really possible to replicate this unique flavor fiesta using ordinary household ingredients?

 After an exhaustive trial and error process, the answer to my question is: not really.
 No matter how many formulas I tried, it just wasn't the real thing.
 Yet despite this ostensible failure, I did learn some valuable tips that I hereby bequeath to any other food-science-minded Doritos® freak aiming to be the first to crack the code.
 Please let me know if you think you’ve got it.

 All of the brave souls before me who attempted to recreate Nacho Cheese Doritos® in their own kitchens (at least those I could find online) started with taco seasoning.
 This makes some sense, because the commercial seasoning packets share several of the same ingredients as Doritos®.
 So I shook some white corn tortilla chips with a little taco seasoning in a Ziploc bag.
 This tasted okay and had a generally Mexican flavor, but it lacked the zing, the sweetness and, most notably, the cheesiness of Doritos®.
 It also had several incidental flavors that didn’t belong, like cumin and oregano.